-IMPOF RTANT FOR HEALTH Where do you get this information?
+IMPC ORTANT FOR HEALTH Where do you get this information?
 Who would have this information?
-Food 3.20 Are there regulations in place to ensure food safety, such as through vendor licensing and production (farm) management?
-Websites and reports from government, health, environmental, or agricultural agencies and organizations, health code Local or regional government; health agency; environmental agency at any level: local, regional, or national; agricultural agency 3.21 Are outlets for healthy food fostered, such as through establishing supermarkets in low-income areas and the creation of local grocery cooperatives?
-Site visits, local resident interviews, food plans and policies, reports from planning or health agencies or community groups Local or regional government, health agency, local food policy council, community groups GENEF RALLY GOOD TO DO 3.22 Are there programs and/or regulations in place to control noise such as deed restrictions or noise control ordinances (e.g. lower allowable engine noise levels, noise abatement programs, reduced speed limits, "quiet" road pavements), especially for evenings/nights?
-Noise regulations, local government code Local or regional government, health agency, environmental agency at any level: local, regional, or national 3.23 Are health food promotion or policy programs in place, such as providing nutritional facts in restaurants and regulating marketing of unhealthy foods to children?
-Websites and reports from government or health agencies and organizations Local or regional government, health agency 3.24 Are healthy food systems goals included in comprehensive and sustainability plans?
-Do these goals include lowering the costs of healthy food options?
-Websites and reports from government or health agencies and organizations Local or regional government, health agency
+Beha viors 4.14 Are policies and programs in place to promote physical activity (e.g. walk to school programs)?
+Reports and websites from organizations and agencies described in the next column Local or regional government; health agency; environmental agency at any level: local, regional, or national; school administration; bike/pedestrian advocacy organizations Food 4.15 Are outlets for healthy food fostered (e.g. establishing supermarkets in low-income areas and the creation of local grocery cooperatives)?
+Site visits, local resident interviews, food plans and policies, reports from planning or health agencies or community groups Local or regional government, health agency, local food policy council, community groups GENE RALLY GOOD TO DO 4.16 a.
+Are healthy food systems goals included in comprehensive and sustainability plans?
+Websites and reports from government or health agencies and organizations Local or regional government, health agency b.
+If so, do these include lowering the costs of healthy food?

-PART 4.
+PART 5.
 PUBLIC SPACES

-IMP0 RTANT FOR HEALTH Where do you get this information?
+IMP( DRTANT FOR HEALTH Where do you get this information?
 Who would have this information?
-Veget ation 4.1 Do residents have access to a variety of aesthetically pleasing green outdoor spaces (e.g. parks, wilderness, and landscaped areas)?
-Zoning maps, site visits, resident interviews Local or regional government, planning agency, parks and recreation department, local residents 4.2 Does the existing site or proposed project have outdoor recreation facilities such as parks or nature trails?
-Are there other opportunities for recreational walking and outdoor exercise, such as in parks or plazas, with areas for individuals to sit and rest?
-Project plan, local development plan, local parks plan, maps of the area that include green space Project developer, local or regional government, planning agency, parks and recreation department, GIS departments 4.3 If there is an off-street trail system, is it located within 400-600m of all residential areas?
-Project plan; local development plan; local parks plan; websites of planning, GIS, or recreation departments; maps of the area that include trails Local or regional government, transportation department, planning agency, parks and recreation department, local conservation organizations, GIS 4.4 Do all residential and work places have views of greenery?
-Project documents, architectural plans Project proponents, project developer, project architects and engineers 4.5 Are existing regional forests, ecosystems, wetlands, and vegetative cover preserved, especially around water supplies and stream networks?
-Websites and reports from local agencies or organizations, and maps of the local area Local or regional government; transportation department; environmental agency at any level: local, regional, or national; conservation agency; forestry department; GIS 4.6 Is there an urban forest and is it well maintained?
-If not, is there a plan to establish an appropriate vegetative ecosystem?
-Local development plan, local open space plan, websites of planning, environmental, or forestry agencies, etc. Local or regional government; environmental agency at any level: local, regional, or national; conservation agency; forestry department; transportation department 4.7 Is a tree canopy planned in parks, open space, and streetscapes to establish at least 50% canopy coverage in the area of interest?
-Websites, maps, and reports of local agencies (see other column) Local or regional government, conservation agency, forestry department, planning agency, parks and recreation department, GIS
+Vege Vegetation 5.1 Do residents have access to a variety of green outdoor spaces (e.g. parks, wilderness, and landscaped areas)?
+Zoning maps, site visits, resident interviews Local or regional government, planning agency, parks and recreation department, local residents 5.2 Does the existing site or proposed project have outdoor recreation facilities such as parks or nature trails?
+Project plan, local development plan, local parks plan, maps of the area that include green space Project developer, local or regional government, planning agency, parks and recreation department, GIS departments 5.3 a.
+Is there is an off-street trail system?b.
+If so, is it located within 400-600m of all residential areas?
+Project plan; local development plan; local parks plan; websites of planning, GIS, or recreation departments; maps of the area that include trails Local or regional government, transportation department, planning agency, parks and recreation department, local conservation organizations, GIS 5.4 a.
+Is there an urban forest?b.
+If not, is there a plan to establish a vegetative ecosystem?
+Local development plan, local open space plan, websites of planning, environmental, or forestry agencies, etc. Local or regional government; environmental agency at any level: local, regional, or national; conservation agency; forestry department; transportation department 5.5 Is a tree canopy planned in parks, open space, and streetscapes?
+It is recommended that tree canopies provide at least 50% canopy coverage in the area of interest.
+Websites, maps, and reports of local agencies (see other column) Local or regional government, conservation agency, forestry department, planning agency, parks and recreation department, GIS 5.6 In floodable zones are there retention systems (e.g. basins, open water channels, floodable zones/ water squares, bioswales, green roofs, permeable pavements)?
+Water management regulations, floodplain maps, websites of local agencies (see other column) Local or regional government, environmental agencies at any level, emergency management agency, planning agency 5.7 In floodable zones are there buffer zones or barriers (e.g. beach, dune and wetlands preservation, breakwaters, riparian buffers, or levees, dams, floodgates, and elevated subways)?
+Floodplain maps, websites of key agencies (see other column), zoning regulations Local or regional government; environmental agency at any level: local, regional, or national; emergency management agency; planning agency

-PART 4.
+PART 5.
 PUBLIC SPACES